-- The Energy component is the real-time load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments. - The Transmission Service Charges component is the average price per MWh of network integration charges, and firm and nonfirm point to point transmission service.43 - The Energy Uplift (Operating Reserves) component is the average price per MWh of day-ahead and balancing operating reserves and synchronous condensing charges.44 - The Reactive component is the average cost per MWh of reactive supply and voltage control from generation and other sources.45 - The Regulation component is the average cost per MWh of regulation procured through the PJM Regulation Market.46 - The PJM Administrative Fees component is the average cost per MWh of PJM's monthly expenses for a number of administrative services, including Advanced Control Center (AC2) and OATT Schedule 9 funding of FERC, OPSI, CAPS and the MMU. - The Transmission Enhancement Cost Recovery component is the average cost per MWh of PJM billed (and not otherwise collected through utility rates) costs for transmission upgrades and projects, including annual recovery for the TrAIL and PATH projects.47 - The Capacity (FRR) component is the average cost per MWh under the Fixed Resource Requirement (FRR) Alternative for an eligible LSE to satisfy its Unforced Capacity obligation.48 - The Emergency Load Response component is the average cost per MWh of the PJM Emergency Load Response Program.49
+- The Energy component is the real-time load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments. - The Transmission Service Charges component is the average price per MWh of network integration charges, and firm and nonfirm point to point transmission service.42 - The Energy Uplift (Operating Reserves) component is the average price per MWh of day-ahead and balancing operating reserves and synchronous condensing charges.43 - The Reactive component is the average cost per MWh of reactive supply and voltage control from generation and other sources.44 - The Regulation component is the average cost per MWh of regulation procured through the PJM Regulation Market.45 - The PJM Administrative Fees component is the average cost per MWh of PJM's monthly expenses for a number of administrative services, including Advanced Control Center (AC2) and OATT Schedule 9 funding of FERC, OPSI, CAPS and the MMU. - The Transmission Enhancement Cost Recovery component is the average cost per MWh of PJM billed (and not otherwise collected through utility rates) costs for transmission upgrades and projects, including annual recovery for the TrAIL and PATH projects.46 - The Capacity (FRR) component is the average cost per MWh under the Fixed Resource Requirement (FRR) Alternative for an eligible LSE to satisfy its Unforced Capacity obligation.47